-It’s perfectly acceptable to stay inside your car to watch the movie, but you will probably find that you prefer watch from outside on a nice night.
-Additionally, people in the backseat will have a better view of the screen from outside the car.
+It’s perfectly acceptable to stay inside your car to watch the movie, but you will probably prefer to watch from outside on a nice night.
+Additionally, people in the backseat will have a better view of the screen outside the car.

-Your best bet is to bring a comfy chair for everyone and a multi-purpose table (dinner, snacks, card games, lanterns, centerpiece, etc.) for your night.
+Your best bet is to bring a comfy chair for everyone and a multi-purpose table (dinner, snacks, card games, lanterns, centerpieces, etc.) for your night.

 Movie Watching Truck / Van / SUV Setup Options

-For those who are driving a truck, van, or SUV to the drive-in, you may wish to clear the back of the vehicle and put down an air mattress for comfy viewing.
+For those driving a truck, van, or SUV to the drive-in, you may wish to clear the back of the vehicle and put down an air mattress for comfy viewing.

 Listening to the Movie Soundtrack

-You’ll need a FM radio (not internet radio) in order to listen to the FM broadcast of the movie soundtrack.
-You can use your car radio, but if you’re outside your car, you will do better with a portable radio / boom box.
+You’ll need an FM radio (not internet radio) in order to listen to the FM broadcast of the movie soundtrack.
+You can use your car radio, but if you’re outside your car, you will do better with a portable radio/boom box.

 Snacks and Drinks

-You can purchase many local favorites at the on-site concession stands, but you can also choose to bring your own picnic items to enjoy.
+You can purchase many local favorites at the on-site concession stands, but you can also bring picnic items to enjoy at Tiger Drive-In.
 Great for those on strict or picky diets!